UdaraChamidu/Job-Recommender-System-with-MCP/README.md

 - goto store and search for linedin
 - goto "LinkedIn Jobs Scraper" and goto API endpoints
 - goto manage tokens and copy

+-
+- then go back(goto api, api client) and find python related code (sdk)
+- copy python command and paste inside the function in helper.py (before paste it, it was changed)